 Nerves, anticipation, adrenaline: Those of us lucky enough to be high school musical alums still remember the thrill of performing on stage.

-For Eliza Beutler, who played Madame de la Grande Bouche (the dresser) in her high school’s production of Beauty and the Beast last fall, add two other emotions: pride and relief.
+For Eliza Beutler, who is playing the lead role of Cosette in her high school's production of Les Miserables, add two other emotions: pride and relief.
 Pride that she’s able to walk—to dance—like her peers, and relief that doing so no longer causes debilitating pain.
-She’s already looking forward to her school’s next musical, Les Miserables—she recently learned that she’ll be playing the lead role of Cosette!

 A Painful Mystery